HMO Licence Fire Risk Assessment Requirements by Council

 A guide to how major UK councils approach fire risk assessment requirements for mandatory, additional, and selective HMO licensing — and what documents they accept.

-The Legal Baseline
+The Legal Baseline — What Every Council Works From

-What Most Councils Expect
+What Most Councils Want to See

 - The date of assessment and the name and contact details of the assessor